HISTORY OF PASCO COUNTY

 Early Residents of Pasco County

 Dr. JOSEPH M. ABBOTT (1844-1906) was an early physician who came to Florida from Texas.
-He ran a drug store and practiced medicine at the crossroads of what is now the intersection of US 301 and 5th Ave.
 He is shown in the 1900 census as a physician in the Macon precinct, born in Kentucky.
-The town of Abbott (now Zephyrhills) was named for him.
+The town of Abbott (now Zephyrhills) was named for him or his father.
 The following is from The History of Zephyrhills 1821-1921:

 In Texas Andrew Jackson Green was told by his friend, Dr. J. M. Abbott, who was ill and worn out from the strenuous work as a physician in the service of the C. S. A. that another doctor said he might live another six months if he came to Florida.
 In the company of his friend Green, Dr. Abbott arrived.
 At that time he measured six feet two inches and weighed ninety-eight pounds.
 They found lodging in Tuckertown, and before long the doctor's health began to improve.
 Mr. Green and Dr. Abbott went into partnership and set up a sawmill in the pines about where the present Zephyr Shopping Center and the overpass on Highway 301 are located.
 The doctor seemed interested only financially in the sawmill.
 Greatly improved in health, he brought his family -- wife, mother, son, and daughter -- to Lake Buddy (Pasadena).
 However, he maintained his voting precinct during reconstruction days at Tuckertown (Richland).